haochinnate/TestDotNetApp/TestDotNetApp.API/doc/note.md

 ## Section 166.
 Working with the message component in the SPA

 ## Section 167.
 Designing the Inbox and Outbox template

+## Section 168.
+Getting the message thread in the component

+## Section 169.
+Designing the message tab chat system

+## Section 170.
+Adding Query params to an Angular route

+## Section 171.
+Adding the send message functionality and a challenge

+## Section 172.
+Challenge solution - resolving the issue with the photos

+## Section 173.
+Adding the Delete message functionality to the API

+## Section 174.
+Deleting messages in the SPA

+## Section 175.
+Adding the Mark as Read functionality